 - (a) to provide support and advice: to the authority in relation to its meetings; to committees of the authority and the members of those committees; to any joint committee which a local authority is responsible for organising and the members of that committee; in relation to the functions of the authority's scrutiny committees, to members of the authority, members of the executive and officers; to each member of the authority in carrying out the role of member of the authority (but excluding a member's role as an Executive member); - (b) to promote the role of the authority's Scrutiny Committees; - (c) to make reports and recommendations to Council in respect of the number and grades of staff required to discharge democratic services functions and the appointment, organisation and proper management of those staff; and - (d) any other functions prescribed by the Welsh Ministers. - 16.
 In determining how to exercise its functions, the Committee must have regard to the statutory guidance issued by the Welsh Ministers: https://gov.wales/local-government-measure-2011-guidance (chapter 3) - 17.
 The information set out in the body of this report enables the Democratic Services Committee to oversee the work of democratic services, ensure the work is adequately resourced and report to full Council, as appropriate. - 18.
-In considering proposals in relation to the substitution of senior salary posts for family absence, Members should note that: - (i) Substitution is not permitted by law for Cabinet members or Planning Committee members; - (ii) The appointment of any substitute should be approved by full Council or made in accordance with a procedure rule approved by full Council; - (iii) The Appointment of Substitute Members Procedure Rule (Constitution Part 4) was approved by Council in March 2019 and sets out the criteria and procedure for the Monitoring Officer to approve a Member's request to appoint a substitute Committee member this is not currently applicable to a senior salary post; and any suggested amendment will require the approval of Council; - (iv) Members' entitlement to family absence is governed by the Local Government (Wales) Measure 2011, the Family Absence for Members of Local Authorities (Wales) Regulations 2013 and the Council's Family Absence Procedure Rules (found in Part 4 of the Constitution); - (v) Members' entitlement to a senior salary is governed by the Independent Remuneration Panel for Wales Regulations and Determinations set out in its Annual Report for the relevant year.
-Key points are set out in the Discussion Paper at Appendix A; and - (vi) The Council must be mindful of its equalities duties under the Equality Act 2010; and consider an equalities impact assessment to identify the equalities implications of its proposed decisions. - 19.
-Further legal advice will be provided as proposals are developed.
+In considering the proposed guidelines in relation to the substitution of senior salary posts for family absence or sickness, Members should note that: - (i) Substitution is not permitted by law for Cabinet members or Planning Committee members; - (ii) The appointment of any substitute should be approved by full Council or made in accordance with a procedure rule approved by full Council; - (iii) The Appointment of Substitute Members Procedure Rule (Constitution Part 4) was approved by Council in March 2019 and sets out the criteria and procedure for the Monitoring Officer to approve a Member's request to appoint a substitute Committee member - this is not currently applicable to a senior salary post; and any suggested amendment will require the approval of Council; - (iv) Members' entitlement to family absence is governed by the Local Government (Wales) Measure 2011, the Family Absence for Members of Local Authorities (Wales) Regulations 2013 and the Council's Family Absence Procedure Rules (found in Part 4 of the Constitution); - (v) Members' entitlement to a senior salary is governed by the Independent Remuneration Panel for Wales Regulations and Determinations set out in its Annual Report for the relevant year and the Council's Schedule of Member Remuneration, and - (vi) The Council must be mindful of its equalities duties under the Equality Act 2010; and consider an equalities impact assessment to identify the equalities implications of its proposed decisions.